mzffreyvazov/mzffreyvazov.me/app/thoughts/_articles/justice.md

 ---
-title: 'The Pursuit of Justice'
+title: 'Is it even possible?'
 date: '2025.10.15'
 description: ''
 tags: